mahdi-shojaee/amdextract/README.md

 This property is available when the value of option `removeUnusedDependencies` is true.

 ## Release History
+ * 2014-03-17   v1.0.3   Fix a bug when specifying exceptsPaths in options only.
  * 2014-03-17   v1.0.0   First release.